gromacstutorials/gromacstutorials.github.io/docs/doc-sphinx/source/non-tutorials/createconfgro.rst

 ..  container:: justify

-    Let us initialized counters and lists for storing all the necessary data:
+    Let us initialized several counters and several lists.
+The lists will be used for storing all the data about the atoms:

 ..  code-block:: python
-    :caption: *to be copied in generategro.py*

     cpt_residue = 0
     cpt_atoms = 0